krystofl/krystofl.github.io/about.md

 through Facebook on their phone.
 It seemed like the strangest thing in the world to me.

-Here's a selection from the poem *Atavism* by John Myers O'Hara.
+The poem *Atavism* by John Myers O'Hara captures this feeling:
-The first stanza is used as the epigraph to Jack London's *The Call of the Wild*:

 >
 Old longings nomadic leap<br/>